Get insider access

 4. Best DSLR Camera Under $1,000

-Though you can't see image adjustments in real-time through the viewfinder as you would with a mirrorless camera like the ones mentioned above, the optical viewfinder gives you a direct, unfiltered view of your subjects.
-The roomy handgrip and well-spaced controls make for a very comfortable shooting experience.
-All of that, plus a battery life that's hard to beat, an excellent autofocus system, and a long line of lenses to choose from, make this one of the best DSLRs you can get for the price.
+Though you can't see image adjustments in real-time through the viewfinder, as you would with a mirrorless model like the Canon EOS R50, the optical viewfinder gives you a direct, unfiltered view of your subjects.
+The roomy handgrip and well-spaced controls also make for a very comfortable shooting experience.
+All of that, plus a battery life that's hard to beat, a great autofocus system for its class, and a wide range of lenses to choose from, makes this one of the best DSLRs you can get for the price.

 See our review